askahana/DotNetDynamosV2/README.md

 * Admin Login : IAdminLogin
 * Customer Login : ICustomerLogin

   There are two different login systems and they implements IAdminLogin and ICustomerLogin.
-The login method runs in a while loop, where the user is asked to insert username and password.
-If username is valid, the user will be asked for password.
-And when both username and password are the same as one of those in Dictionary, then it returns a value which identifies each user.
+The login method runs in a while loop, which is structed to control the login process until either the user sucessfully logs in or three attemps are reached.
+The user is asked to insert username and password and if username is valid, the user will be asked for password.
+When both username and password are the same as one of those in Dictionary, then it returns a value which identifies each user.
 With this value, you can access each users information, such as accounts.

 ### Menu and other functions